sisatech/sisatech.github.io/docs/vcli/vcfg.md

   # is supported.
   filesystem: ext2

+# # Inodes is the minimum number of inodes the filesystem should support.
+  inodes: 16384

 # # Define special rules when for the virtual filesystem to enact when the
   # application attempts to write to a named file.
 This is a easy, for example,
   # forward the data sent to a log file out to a network logging server.